jenweber/a-new-noise/README.md

 ## Running / Development

+Set up your local env variables.
+See `.sample_env` for an example.
+Copy this into a `.env` file in the root.
+Do not commit your keys to git!

 * `npx ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).